LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

 Whenever a spied event occurs, the message sending mechanism calls the corresponding event handlers directly for all registered monitors.
 These calls are internally made bypassing the message sending primitives in order to avoid potential endless loops.
-The event handlers consist in user definitions for the public predicates declared in the built-in :ref:`monitoring <apis:monitoring/0>` protocol (see below for more details).
+The event handlers consist of user definitions for the public predicates declared in the built-in :ref:`monitoring <apis:monitoring/0>` protocol (see below for more details).